 - Whole Farm Revenue Protection (WFRP)

 This relatively new insurance option (included in the 2014 Farm Bill) is especially well-suited for farms that are diversified and use a point-of-sale system to track product sales.
 Whole Farm Revenue Protection allows growers to protect up to 85% of their expected income for all the crops and livestock grown or raised on their single farm – not just for a specific crop.
 Up to 80% of the premium may be paid by the government, and the insurance provides growers with protection from low yield, declining market prices during the insurance year, or other unavoidable threats to their revenue.
 Insurance must be purchased through an insurance agent.
-Find details on the USDA’s website here and on NSAC’s website here, and estimate costs to your farm here.
-Contact an agent as soon as possible if you would like more information
+Find details on the USDA’s website here and on NSAC’s website here.
+Contact an agent as soon as possible if you would like more information.